tidepool-org/platform/README.md

 make ci GOTEST_CI_FLAGS='-buildvcs=false -race -cover -count=1 -shuffle=on'
 ```

-`make ci-build` builds static Linux binaries in `_bin` using the host Go cache.
+`make ci-build` builds static Linux binaries in `_bin` using the current Go cache.
 `make ci-docker` runs `ci-build` and supplies `_bin` as Docker's
 `platform-binaries` named build context, so image packaging does not compile Go
 again.
-This requires Buildx (installed in Travis). `GOARCH` can select a different
+This requires Buildx (included in the CI tools image). `GOARCH` can select a different
 Linux architecture.
 Ordinary `make build` and Docker builds without this context still build from
 source as before.